Nonprofit Help Desk FAQ: The 411 on Form 990

 Organizations that do not file are subject to certain penalties until they do, and nonprofits that fail to file with the IRS for three consecutive years will have their tax-exempt status automatically revoked.
 If your organization is on the hook for a late filing fee, review these suggestions for appealing the penalty.

 While there is no way to file the 990-N e-postcard for prior years (and there is no penalty as long as there has not been failure to file for three consecutive years), both the 990 and 990-EZ form may be filed for past tax years.
 We recommend that you consult your accountant.
-MANP’s Yellow Pages have a variety of attorneys and accountants that serve the nonprofit sector.
+MANP's Business Finder has a variety of attorneys and accountants that serve the nonprofit sector.